shiftcommerce/node-exercise/README.md

 ### Instructions

 1. Complete the tasks below ahead of an in-person pairing session, where we'll ask you to build on top of your solution and implement some additional functionality.
+1. Provide your solution in JavaScript or TypeScript.
 1. Spend no more than 2 hours on the exercise.
 1. Write your solution as if this code was going into production - we want to see how you'd deliver something in a real world situation.
 How can you be confident this code will work as expected?
 What will happen in the case of unexpected input?
 1. Read the _Background_ section below carefully for any performance implications.
 Consider how to optimise your solution for best performance.